collective-soundworks/soundworks/README.md

 ###### Methods

 - `constructor(audioFiles:Array)`
-  The constructor method takes the `audiofiles` array as an argument.
+  The constructor method instantiates the `ClientLoader` module on the client side.
+It takes the `audiofiles` array as an argument.
 The `audiofiles` array contains the links (`String`) to the audio files you want to load.

 #### ClientOrientation